PrincessUgbobuaku/My-Digital-Portfolio/README.md

 - **S:** As I was entering the professional world through my internship, I realized I had very few connections in the tech industry.
 I knew that building a professional network was important for finding job opportunities, learning from others, and growing in my career, but I didn’t know how or where to begin.

 - **T:** My task was to build and strengthen my professional network, both online and in person.
-This involved creating profiles on networking platforms like LinkedIn and Indeed, connecting with others in my field, and engaging with the tech community in meaningful ways.
+This involved creating profiles on networking platforms like LinkedIn, connecting with others in my field, and engaging with the tech community in meaningful ways.

 - **A:** I started by updating and polishing my LinkedIn profile, adding a professional photo, listing my skills, and describing my education and internship experience.
 I connected with lecturers, peers, and other developers I met through the internship.
 I followed industry pages and engaged with posts that aligned with my interests in web and mobile development.

-I also created a profile on Indeed, where I explored job opportunities, followed companies I was interested in, and began applying for internships that matched my skills.
-I made sure to tailor my CV and cover letter for each application, and used both platforms to keep up with trends in the job market.

-In addition to online networking, I took the initiative to introduce myself to colleagues during my internship, ask questions about their career paths, and build relationships with people already working in the industry.

-- **R:** As a result, I grew my LinkedIn network significantly and started receiving messages from recruiters and fellow developers.
-Using Indeed, I was able to apply for several opportunities and gain more confidence in navigating the job market.
-Most importantly, I began forming professional connections that I believe will benefit me long-term.
-This experience showed me that networking is not just about looking for jobs — it's about learning, growing, and supporting others in the industry.
+- **R:** As a result, my LinkedIn profile became more visible, and I began attracting attention from recruiters and industry professionals.
+I received positive feedback on my portfolio and gained insights from experienced developers through their shared posts and comments.
+This experience helped me understand how maintaining a strong online presence can open doors to new opportunities.

 ## Workplace Etiquette